HH-0rg/Museli/README.md

 ##### Current state

-The code is super vaporwave, well it is a hackathon product.
+The code is super vaporwave, well, it is a POC hackathon product.
 So it will be tough to get it running, however since, I'm annoyed with the lack of playlists sync in my beautiful semi-self-hosted music setup, you can surely expect it to get better.

+##### Build & Run instructions

+You can open the project in the Fleet editor and the Run button will allow you to build and run all versions of the project.
+Alternate options(Since fleet kept crashing on me...):

+- Android: Use android studio
+- Desktop: `./gradlew desktopRun -DmainClass=MainKt`
+- Web backend: `./gradlew :server:run --args="C:\\Users\\manas\\Music localhost:8081"`.
+Where first arg is your music dir and ssecond arg is host of frontend(to allow CORS)
+- Web frontend(WASM): `./gradlew wasmJsBrowserRun`